 FAQ

-1. What is the Brooklyn Nets Basketball Academy (BNBA)?
+1. What is Brooklyn Basketball Camps?

-3. Who are the coaches running the camps and clinics?
+2. Who are the coaches running the camps and clinics?

 Our coaching staff is made up of former basketball players at high school, collegiate or professional levels and current basketball coaches.

-BNBA Day Camps are available for boys & girls, ages 6-14.
+Brooklyn Basketball Camps are available for boys & girls, ages 6-14.

-5. Are the camps and clinics for both boys and girls?
+4. Are the camps and clinics for both boys and girls?

-6. Where and when do camps and clinics take place?
+5. Where and when do camps and clinics take place?

-7. What kind of activities does camp entail?
+6. What kind of activities does camp entail?

 There are several games played each day in addition to station work, drills (both offensive and defensive), films and guest speakers.
 Campers spend the majority of their time playing basketball.

-10. What do I need to send with my child for camp?
+7. What do I need to send with my child for camp?

 Each day campers should bring their lunch and enough water to last the day.
 All campers should wear sneakers and their jersey (provided on the first day of camp) every day.

-11. Is lunch provided at camp?
+8. Is lunch provided at camp?

 No, lunch is not provided at camp.
 Players should bring their own lunch in an insulated bag and enough water to last the entire day.

-12. Will there be Nets players visiting camp?
+9. Will there be Nets players visiting camp?

 Each week includes a surprise guest speaker including past and present Nets players/coaches.
 Guest visits are subject to change based on health and safety guidelines.
 Guest visits are not guaranteed.

-13. If I am not from Brooklyn, can I still attend camp?
+10. If I am not from Brooklyn, can I still attend camp?

-14. How are participants divided at camps and clinics?
+11. How are participants divided at camps and clinics?

 Campers are grouped by age and skill level on the first day of camp.